-Unless the Major trauma benefit is a replacement benefit, there is a deferred cover start date for all medical events marked in section (a) and (b) above.
+Unless the Major trauma benefit is a replacement benefit, there is a deferred cover start date for all medical conditions or surgical procedures marked in section (a) and (b) above.

 When we will not pay a Major trauma benefit

 We will not pay a Major trauma benefit if the event being claimed for was directly or indirectly caused by an intentional self-inflicted act, whether sane or insane.